Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 Right now, finding contradictions between documentation and interviews is a manual reconciliation process.
 You read the SOP.
 You listen to the interview recording or read the transcript.
 You hold both versions in your head and look for the places where they diverge.

 It's some of the most valuable analysis in the entire engagement.
 Auditors across industries confirm that "what is said, what is documented, and what is done" diverge regularly, and that's where the real findings live.
+Those contradictions are also what make evidence-based audit findings with citation trails so critical to the final deliverable.

 It also requires two things that don't scale: senior-level judgment and uninterrupted time.
 You can't hand this to a junior analyst without significant oversight.
 You can't do it in 20-minute blocks between calls.